Hoppa till innehållet

 Performance Condition 2 requires, for its fulfilment, that the share price of the Company’s share on Nasdaq Stockholm at the end of the Vesting Period has increased by 30 per cent during the Vesting Period, whereby the volume-weighted average price of Eolus’ share on Nasdaq Stockholm during the ten (10) trading days immediately preceding the Vesting Period shall be compared with the corresponding average price during the last ten (10) trading days of the Vesting Period.

-8. Provided that Performance Condition 1 is fulfilled, and subject to the restrictions set out in items 9-14 below, Performance Shares are expected to be transferred to the Participants within 60 days from the end of the Vesting Period.
+8. Provided that Performance Condition 1 is fulfilled, and subject to the restrictions set out in items 9-14 below, Performance Shares are expected to be transferred to the Participants within 60 calendar days from the end of the Vesting Period.
 The Board of Directors is authorised to extend the deadline for the transfer of Performance Shares if Participants are prevented from receiving shares during the specified period due to applicable laws and regulations.

-9. Should there be a decline in the price of the Eolus series B share at the time of the Participants’ acquisitions of Savings Shares such that the number of Performance Shares subject to allocation exceeds the maximum number of shares set out in item 2 above, the number of Performance Shares that may be subject to allocation will be reduced proportionately.
+9. Should there be a decline in the price of the Eolus share at the time of the Participants’ acquisitions of Savings Shares such that the number of Performance Shares subject to allocation exceeds the maximum number of shares set out in item 2 above, the number of Performance Shares that may be subject to allocation will be reduced proportionately.

 10. Allocation of Performance Shares is conditional upon the Participant retaining all Savings Shares and maintaining his/her permanent employment within the Eolus group over the entire Vesting Period.
 The Board of Directors is authorised to disregard these conditions if certain good leaver rules apply.
-The allocation of Performance Shares to a good leaver will be proportionately adjusted for time served during the Vesting Period and the Board of Directors’ assessment of the extent to which the Performance Conditions has been achieved by the time the employment terminated.
+The allocation of Performance Shares to a good leaver will be proportionately adjusted for time served during the Vesting Period and the Board of Directors’ assessment of the extent to which the Performance Conditions have been achieved by the time the employment terminated.

 11. If the aggregated number of Performance Shares that a Participant is entitled to receive at the end of the Vesting Period does not correspond to a whole number of shares, the number of Performance Shares that the Participant is entitled to receive shall be rounded downwards to the nearest whole number.